 The Primer on Medical and Population Genetics is a series of weekly lectures on genetics topics related to human populations and disease.
 Experts from across the Medical and Population Genetics community at the Broad Institute give in-depth introductions to research in human genetics through overviews of core concepts and practical tutorials on tools for biostatistics, computational genomics, and variant annotation.
 Several talks each year focus on bioethical considerations in genomics research.
 Sessions are generally interactive and attendees are encouraged to raise questions.

-Videos of these sessions are made freely available for viewing here and are geared toward a wide audience that includes research technicians, graduate students, postdoctoral fellows, and established investigators just entering the field.
-Videos are also available for streaming at the Broad's YouTube channel and are downloadable as podcasts at iTunesU.
+Videos of Primer sessions are made freely available for viewing here and are geared towards a wide scientific audience.
+Videos are also available for streaming at the Broad's publicly available YouTube channel.

-If you'd like more information about the primers or have suggestions for future topics, contact seminar series organizer Chris Newton-Cheh.
+If you'd like more information about the primer or have suggestions for future topics, please contact seminar series organizers Sarah Morton and Nicole Rockweiler.